The Mother Road Route 66

 THE MISSION

-To travel Route 66 and document the people and places that have kept something alive for 100 years, preserving the stories that still connect us.
+To travel Route 66 and document the people and places that have kept something alive for 100 years,

 THE LENS: "ANALOG SOUL IN A DIGITAL WORLD"